Article 9 min

 • Date of the credit file search

-• Name of the Canadian credit bureau or third-party vendor as the source holding the credit file
+• Name of the Canadian credit bureau or third-party vendor holding the file

 • The person’s credit file number

-Your compliance program’s policies and procedures must describe the processes to ensure the information is valid and current and what remediation steps need to be taken if it isn’t.
+The organization’s compliance policies must describe how the process ensures the information is valid and what remediation steps to take if it isn’t.

-This verification method requires validating current information from two different reliable sources.
-For a successful verification, two of the following conditions require confirmation:
+This verification method requires validating information from two reliable sources.
+A successful verification must include two of the following conditions.

 • Name and address

-• Name and a deposit account, a prepaid payment product account, or a credit card or other loan account with a financial entity
+• Name and a deposit account, a prepaid payment product account or a credit card or loan account with a financial entity

-If using a credit file to meet the third condition, the file only needs to be six months old.
-Thus, the dual-process method is often helpful to verify thin-file customers who don’t have a long-term credit file available.
+If an organization uses a credit file to meet the third condition, the file needs to be only six months old.
+That makes the dual-process method helpful in verifying thin-file customers who don’t have a long-term credit file.

 • Full name